National Marine Fisheries Service –

 Overview

-National Marine Fisheries Service – Sea Grant Fellowship (NMFS-Sea Grant Fellowship) fellows gain direct experiences working closely with NOAA experts on thesis issues of public interest and relevance to NOAA’s National Marine Fisheries Service.
+NMFS-Sea Grant Fellows in Population and Ecosystem Dynamics and Marine Resource Economics gain direct experience working closely with NOAA experts on thesis issues of public interest and relevance to NOAA’s National Marine Fisheries Service.
 The Washington facilities include the Alaska Fisheries Science Center, Northwest Fisheries Science Center, and National Marine Mammal Laboratory.
 The program also fosters ties between NOAA and academic scientists at non-government research institutions.

 Eligibility